Aphelops: Palaeobiology

 The lower tusks of Aphelops are informative about the sex and age of individuals, as in Teleoceras: males have much thicker tusks, while older individuals have more strongly erupted tusks showing more extensive wear patterns.
 The stages in the eruption of the molar-like cheek teeth were identical to living rhinos.
 These factors were used by Matthew Mihlbacher in 2003 to analyze a bone bed of Aphelops known as the Love Island bonebed; adults (between 35% and 68% of maximum lifespan) are most common, there appears to be no male bias, and young males are rare.
 This is unlike Teleoceras, where young males are disproportionately preserved in bone beds.
 Such a difference may imply different social behaviour: young male Aphelops perhaps died less frequently from fighting, and used different kinds of ritualistic displays.
 Aphelops were probably not completely monogamous, with the degree of sexual dimorphism being suggestive of polygyny.

 Palaeoecology

 Aphelops is thought to have been a browser on C3 plants, like the modern black rhinoceros, with its longer limbs adapted to traversing open, brushy country.
-Isotopic evidence suggests that, in the late Miocene, Teleoceras had limited intake on newly-emergent C4 grasses, but Aphelops continued to browse.
-This difference in feeding ecologies explains how they could coexist sympatrically across many environments for 13 million years.
+Isotopic evidence suggests that, in the Late Miocene, Teleoceras had limited intake on newly-emergent C4 grasses, but Aphelops continued to browse.
+Dental microwear evidence at some sites does however show that Aphelops at times consumed more abrasive foods such as grasses.
+This is believed to reflect short-term, seasonal shifts towards mixed feeding or perhaps major ecological disturbances causing the animals' diets to change drastically in the weeks before they died.
+The difference in feeding ecologies between Teleoceras and Aphelops explains how they could coexist sympatrically across many environments for 13 million years.
 Both went extinct at the end of the Hemphillian North American land mammal age, most likely due to rapid climate cooling, increased seasonality and expansion of C4 grasses.